m3adow/mswetterbericht/README.md

 The tool consists of two parts:

 - `wetterbericht.py`: The main part.
-A modularised Python script which scrapes several web sites for financial instrument data.
+A modularised Python script which scrapes several websites for financial instrument data.
 It's easily extendable with new methods or instruments (see below)
 - `pfostierer.py`: A makeshift script to find the correct thread on the subreddit and post the result of the `wetterbericht.py` script